About Forum of Mathematics

 Why is Cambridge University Press launching this initiative?

-Cambridge is establishing the Forum of Mathematics in order to offer the community an open access journal outlet which stands as a genuine and sustainable alternative to the journals currently owned by the leading commercial publishers.
+Cambridge is establishing the Forum of Mathematics in order to offer the community an open access journal of the highest quality as a genuine alternative to the traditional subscription model.
 This fulfils our commitment to support the dissemination of scholarly knowledge.